 Here’s what’s happened so far.

 Timeline for Asbestos Environmental Scare in Philadelphia

 The asbestos crisis didn’t just happen in one day.
-Several things happened first that lead up to the events in Philadelphia happening today.
+Several things happened first that led up to the events in Philadelphia happening today.

-- In January of 2020, The Philadelphia Federation of Teachers (PFT), sued the SDP, stating that they didn’t perform adequate asbestos testing and in turn, were negligent to the threat of asbestos.
+- In January of 2020, The Philadelphia Federation of Teachers (PFT), sued the SDP, stating that they didn’t perform adequate asbestos testing and, in turn, were negligent to the threat of asbestos.
 Asbestos material was found in at least 10 other buildings.
 Some have opened again, and others have delayed.
-Still, others have not opened back up at all, due to lack of resources and funding for adequate removal of the toxin.
+Still, others have not opened back up at all due to a lack of resources and funding for adequate removal of the toxin.